 Taking in some unprocessed carbohydrates each day is essential for optimal health as they will provide you with the energy you need to get through each workout session as well as day-to-day activities.

-Sweet potatoes are one of the healthiest foods on earth and also a rich source of beta-carotene, which is a powerful antioxidant that can help foster greater immune health while also decreasing your risk factor for conditions such as cancer and heart disease .
+Sweet potatoes are one of the healthiest foods on earth and also a rich source of beta-carotene, which is a powerful antioxidant that can help foster greater immune health, according to The FASEB Journal.

 Healthiest Foods: Garlic

-Finally, while not considered a ‘food’ per say, garlic is something that you do want to include in your menu each day if possible.
-This delicious flavoring ingredient offers a wide array of health benefits including helping you reduce your cholesterol profile , strengthening your immune system and helping you ward off the common cold, while also lowering blood pressure levels .
+Finally, while not considered a ‘food’ per se, garlic is something that you do want to include in your menu each day if possible.
+This delicious flavoring ingredient offers a wide array of health benefits including helping you reduce your cholesterol profile (see study in Atherosclerosis), strengthening your immune system and helping you ward off the common cold (see study in the Journal of Hypertension).

 Best of all garlic is virtually calorie free, so there’s no reason not to add it to your diet plan.
 It can easily be used in such a wide variety of different dishes that you should have no trouble finding a way to use it every day.